Originate/guide/security/README.md

 Stored procedures are similar to prepared statements in that the SQL queries are defined and separated from the data.
 The main difference between the two is that queries in stored procedures are, as per their namesake, stored in the database.
 An application can call these procedures and send the data without first building a string with placeholders like in prepared statements.

 Prepared statements and stored procedures are supported by all major databases and languages.
-Look them up and learn how to use them before doing anything database-related!
+Look them up and learn how to use them before doing anything database-related.

 - Database Libraries